 Certain resource-intensive facilities, such as those required for FACS, mass spectrometry, (single cell) sequencing, and animal experiments, are not available on campus and must therefore be accessed through external organizations.
 While this arrangement is already functioning effectively at the main campus in Nicosia, it has not yet been established at the Frankfurt campus.
 Building concrete partnerships to secure these opportunities in Frankfurt should therefore be treated as a priority for EUC.
-The EEC is confident that this can be achieved, drawing on the successful experiences of the Medicine B.Sc. programme at the Frankfurt Branch.
+The EEC is confident that this can be achieved, drawing on the successful experiences of the M.D. programme.

-An area of concern is that Teaching Laboratories are also used for scientific research by the staff members, as discussed further in Areas of Improvement and Recommendations.
+An area of concern is that teaching laboratories are also used for scientific research by the staff members, as discussed further in Areas of Improvement and Recommendations.